jleluyer/genome_annotation_workflow/README.md

 # genome_annotation_workflow
-Genome annotation with Augustus + Gawn
+Compilation of tools for genome annotation